-Standard legal fees do not exist because each case is unique.
-Many cases require only a quick consultation with a prosecutor or a judge.
-Clients can expect to pay much more for full trial representation.
+Standard legal fees typically don’t exist in criminal defense cases, because each case is unique and relies on a number of different factors.
+For example, while many criminal cases require only a quick consultation with a prosecutor or a judge, clients can expect to pay much more for full trial representation.

 - Geography.
 Just as groceries and gasoline cost more in some areas, so do attorneys.
-If a lawyer is practicing in an area with high costs of living and high wages, they will naturally have higher fees.
+If a lawyer is practicing in an area with high costs of living and high wages, such as New York City, they will naturally have higher fees.

 - Experience.
-Less experienced attorneys will set lower fees than more experienced attorneys.
+The fact of the matter is that less experienced attorneys will set lower fees for their attorney service than more experienced ones.
 If you encounter an extremely low hourly rate in an attorney, be cautious.
 An experienced attorney with a high hourly rate may resolve your issue with a few hours of work.
 A more novice attorney may take hundreds of hours to resolve the same issue.
-Thus the attorney with the higher hourly rate costs you less in the long run.
+Thus the criminal defense attorney with the higher hourly rate costs you less in the long run.

 What is a Lawyer Retainer?

-When a defense attorney is asking you to pay a significant amount of money, it helps to know exactly what you are paying for.
-If you are short on cash and need to know how to pay a lawyer with no money, this information is absolutely vital.
+When a criminal defense attorney is asking you to pay a significant amount of money for legal aid, it helps to know exactly what you are paying for.
+Especially if you are short on cash and need to know how to pay a lawyer with no money, this information is absolutely vital.

 When you are paying for a lawyer, you’re not only paying them to show up to court or to talk to a judge.
-You’re paying them for their time and experience in law, as well as the time it takes for them to conduct research into your case.
-For every hour your lawyer spends talking to you or talking to a judge or defending you in court, they and their team have spent many more researching and preparing.
+You’re paying them for their time and experience in the law, as well as the time it takes for them to conduct research and build a strong defense strategy for your case.
+For every hour your lawyer spends talking to you or talking to a judge or defending you in court, they and their team have spent many more researching and preparing for that moment.

 Contingency Fee Cases

-For some clients, contingency fees are how to pay for a lawyer with no money.
-The contingency fee arrangement means that the lawyer’s payment is contingent on winning the case.
-The client will pay nothing or very little out-of-pocket.
+For some clients, contingency fees are the best answer for how to pay for a lawyer with no money.
+The contingency fee arrangement means that the lawyer’s payment is contingent on winning the case, so the client will pay nothing or very little out-of-pocket.
 At the end of the case, if the attorney wins, they take their fees out of the client’s award.
-If the attorney loses, the client pays nothing.
+If the attorney loses, the client pays nothing for their legal aid.

 This works in favor of both client and attorney.
 The client doesn’t accrue costs upfront, and the attorney has an incentive for a quick and rewarding outcome.

 This fee structure works best for cases with large payouts and short timelines.
 This makes the attorney’s eventual reward worth the risk of taking the case on.
-Thus, contingency fee bases are common in liability, personal injury, auto accident, and medical malpractice cases.
-They are less common for family courts, bankruptcy, contract disputes, etc.
+Thus, contingency fee bases are common in liability, auto accident, medical malpractice, and personal injury cases.
+You likely won’t find these types of fees in cases involving family courts, bankruptcy, contract disputes, or criminal cases.

-Belen Olmedo Guerra is an experienced criminal defense attorney dedicated to serving the people of Phoenix.
-If you need legal counsel in the Phoenix area, call the Belen Law Firm at 602.715.0908.
+Belén Olmedo Guerra is an experienced, 24-hour Phoenix criminal defense attorney dedicated to serving the people of Arizona.
+If you need legal counsel in the Phoenix area, call the Belén Law Firm at 602-715-0908 to discuss your criminal charges today.
 You can also fill out a short form on our website to schedule a completely free and confidential consultation.